zooniverse/front-end-monorepo/packages/lib-classifier/src/components/Classifier/components/Layout/README.md

 # Layout Components

-The Classifier's layout components are built specifically for certain workflow task types.
+The Classifier's layout components are built specifically for certain workflow task types and certain subject types.
+The Layout component looks for workflow task type and subject type, and returns the appropriate layout.

-`default` is set in `/Layouts/helpers/getLayout.js`.
+`default` is set in `/Layouts/helpers/getLayout.js`, and `default` will always be returned as a fallback.

-The Workflow.js store model has a `get layout()` preprocessor where workflows with a transcription task are assigned the NoMaxWidth layout component, and all other workflows are assigned the default layout component.

 ## MaxWidth